 TGaz Editor: Modify the text in P116L6-15 as follows:

-Prior to initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using Format and Bandwidth in the range 31 through 41, with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the Extended Capabilities element to 1, an ISTA shall establish a security context with the RSTA.
+Prior to initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using Format and Bandwidth in the range 31 through 41, with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the Extended Capabilities element or the DMG Fine Timing and Range Measurement Capability Information field to 1, an ISTA shall establish a security context with the RSTA.

-An ISTA initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using Format and Bandwidth in the range 31 through 41, with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the Extended Capabilities element to 0 may establish a security context with the RSTA based on its operating policy setting.
+An ISTA initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using Format and Bandwidth in the range 31 through 41, with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the Extended Capabilities element or the DMG Fine Timing and Range Measurement Capability Information field to 0 may establish a security context with the RSTA based on its operating policy setting.